Battle of the Coral Sea: Afternoon operations

 The U.S. aircraft returned and landed on their carriers by 13:38.
 By 14:20, the aircraft were rearmed and ready to launch against the Port Moresby Invasion Force or Gotō's cruisers.
 Fletcher was concerned that the locations of the rest of the Japanese fleet carriers were still unknown.
 He was informed that Allied intelligence sources believed that up to four Japanese carriers might be supporting the MO operation.
 Fletcher concluded that by the time his scout aircraft found the remaining carriers it would be too late in the day to mount a strike.
 Thus, Fletcher decided to hold off on another strike this day and remain concealed under the thick overcast with fighters ready in defense.
 Fletcher turned TF 17 southwest.

 Apprised of the loss of Shōhō, Inoue ordered the invasion convoy to temporarily withdraw to the north and ordered Takagi, at this time located 225 nmi east of TF 17, to destroy the U.S. carrier forces.
 As the invasion convoy reversed course, it was bombed by eight U.S. Army B-17s, but was not damaged.
 Gotō and Kajioka were told to assemble their ships south of Rossel Island for a night surface battle if the U.S. ships came within range.

 At 12:40, a Deboyne-based seaplane sighted and reported Crace's detached cruiser and destroyer force on a bearing of 175°, 78 nmi from Deboyne.
 At 13:15, an aircraft from Rabaul sighted Crace's force but submitted an erroneous report, stating the force contained two carriers and was located, bearing 205°, 115 nmi from Deboyne.
 Based on these reports, Takagi, who was still awaiting the return of all of his aircraft from attacking Neosho, turned his carriers due west at 13:30 and advised Inoue at 15:00 that the U.S. carriers were at least 430 nmi west of his location and that he would therefore be unable to attack them that day.

 Inoue's staff directed two groups of attack aircraft from Rabaul, already airborne since that morning, towards Crace's reported position.
 The first group included 12 torpedo-armed G4M bombers and the second group comprised 19 Mitsubishi G3M land attack aircraft armed with bombs.
 Both groups found and attacked Crace's ships at 14:30 and claimed to have sunk a "California-type" battleship and damaged another battleship and cruiser.
-In reality, Crace's ships were undamaged and shot down four G4Ms.
+In reality, Crace's ships were lightly damaged and shot down four G4Ms.
 A short time later, three U.S. Army B-17s mistakenly bombed Crace, but caused no damage.
+At the conclusion of the attack, the detachment of cruisers suffered several wounded and a few men killed aboard the Chicago.